 “Design is not just what it looks like and feels like Design is how it works.”
 This famous quote from Steve Jobs stresses the importance of having good interaction design, which is the user’s overall experience and satisfaction with a product.

 And no company embodies this better than Apple.
-But what exactly is interaction design?
+But what exactly is HCI and interaction design?
 Is it the same as UX?
 And what do interaction designers do anyway?
 Read on to find the answers to these questions and learn more about interaction design.

 What is interaction design?